Mochitto/Lisp-parser/README.md

 Spent most of the time reading to understand how to modify the guide.

 **10/10/2022**
-The parser is now missing just if statements and booleans!
+The parser is now missing just if statements, booleans and lambdas!